 Needless to say the ferries can get quite crowded at busy times.
 My personal favourite trip was on the 0645 sailing from Cirkewwa in very choppy weather, when I was the only one on deck, having to hold onto the front rail to avoid falling over.
 Not a tourist in sight!

-The full schedule consists of 10 departures each way.
-Due to the type of craft, it is susceptible to bad weather, and it's advisable to check the latest information on the Gozo Fast Ferry Facebook page.
+There are around 10 departures each way.
+Due to the type of craft, it is susceptible to bad weather, and it's advisable to check the latest information on the Gozo Highspeed Facebook page.

 The Lascaris terminal is easily reached from Valletta either on foot or by bus.
 On foot the quickest route is from the Upper Barrakka Gardens near Castille Place, taking the Barrakka Lift (see the Local Ferries page) down to Lascaris Wharf, then follow the signs.
-By bus use service X133 from Valletta Bus Station bay A1 (every 30 minutes 0620 to 2150, returning from Lascaris every 30 minutes 0605 to 2205).
+By bus use service X133 from Valletta Bus Station bay A1.
 Lascaris is also served by bus route 300 to/from Mater Dei Hospital and by the VFS minibus service to/from the Marsamxetto ferry terminal for the ferry to Sliema.